Reviewed for 2018

 On the flip side, sole traders face unlimited liability, meaning that there’s no legal distinction between them and their business.
 In other words, should they mount up big business debts they’ll be left personally liable - a worrying prospect for anyone taking substantial financial risks.

-Elsewhere, sole traders aren’t always tax efficient, and setting up a limited company could be a better option - especially once your earnings reach around £25,000 or more.
+Elsewhere, sole traders aren’t always tax efficient and, depending on your circumstances, setting up a limited company could be a better option.
 What’s more, limited companies also offer limited liability, meaning that there is a legal distinction between you and your business.

 Does starting a limited company sound appealing?
 Well it’s always best to speak to an accountant first, as there are other things to consider before taking the plunge - going limited brings more paperwork for one.
 Nonetheless, if it still sounds interesting, here’s our guide to setting up a limited company…